Nexmo/nexmo-developer/_documentation/stitch/in-app-voice/ncco-guide.md

 # Outbound PSTN Calling NCCO guide

-In this guide we'll demonstrate how to set up a dynamic answer URL with NCCO that will allow you to make outbound PSTN calls from within your application.
+In this guide we'll demonstrate how to set up a dynamic answer URL with an NCCO that will allow you to make outbound PSTN calls from within your application via the Voice API.
 After completing this guide, you can follow along with the [JavaScript, Android, or iOS guides](/stitch/in-app-voice/guides/outbound-pstn).

 ## Concepts

 This guide will introduce you to the following concepts:

-**Nexmo Applications**
-    -> Contain configuration for the application that you are building.
+- **Nexmo Applications** - Contain configuration for the application that you are building.

-**PSTN**
-    -> Short for "public switched telephone network".
+- **PSTN** - Short for "Public Switched Telephone Network".
 Basically the network of Telephones and Cell Phones that can make and receive calls.

-**NCCO**
-    -> Short for "Nexmo Call Control Object".
+- **NCCO** -Short for "Nexmo Call Control Object".
 A JSON array that you use to control the flow of a Voice API call.
 Read more in [the NCCO Reference Guide](https://developer.nexmo.com/voice/voice-api/ncco-reference).

 ## Before you begin

-Ensure you have the following in place before you begin:

 * Ensure you have [Node.JS](https://nodejs.org/) installed.
 * Create a free Nexmo account - [signup](https://dashboard.nexmo.com).
 * Install the Nexmo CLI.